 XBI: AffectoGenimap's XBI operations are divided into three principal areas: business intelligence, geographic information systems and enterprise content management.
 The solutions in these three areas are separate but in selected situations they can also be complementary.
 AffectoGenimap's XBI projects are based on third party software and the group serves as an integrator providing the customer-specific solution.
 Customized Solutions include businesses in Finland and in the Baltic countries.
 In Finland, AffectoGenimap builds highly customized operational solutions for large Finnish organisations, both public and private.
-In the Baltic region AffectoGenimap provides a complete IT service suite.
-It is the fourth largest IT services provider in the Baltic region and focuses on serving large corporate and public sector clients in the region.
+In the Baltic region AffectoGenimap provides a complete IT services suite.
+It is the fourth largest IT services provider in the Baltic region.